 It’s never too early to start thinking about your next steps, which is why our Careers Advisors are available Monday to Friday to talk you through your options.
 Appointments can be arranged through your Personal Tutor or Student Support.
-At your interview we will help you to produce an action plan to support your progression to your chosen career, or we can provide you with information to help you make decisions about your future.
+At your interview you will be helped to produce an action plan to support your progression to your chosen career, or we can provide you with information to help you make decisions about your future.

 Each year we host our Higher Education and Employment fair showcasing Higher Education provision and employment opportunities in the Midlands.
 This takes place early in March each year and all our students are encouraged to attend.
 Full details will be on our Events pages nearer the time.

 We also provide drop-in sessions at lunchtime for you to talk about various career options and application procedures.

 For more information on how we support your next steps, take a look at our Careers and Progression Programme.

 Our OFSTED inspection in September 2016 reported: